-A study of various aspects of the supervisor's job in the proprietary education environment, including work-planning, organizing, leadership, decision-making, and effective communication.
-Topics include supervising the functional departments in a proprietary school: Academic Affairs, Admissions, Career Services, and Finance.
-Prerequisite: None.
-Lec.
-Hrs.
-060 Lab Hrs.
-000 Other Hrs.
-000
+This course focuses on successful management issues as they relate to a proprietary school environment.
+Students will study the various aspects of the supervisor's job in the proprietary education environment, including work-planning, organizing, leadership, goal setting, decision-making, and effective communication.
+Supervising the functional departments in a proprietary school, including academic affairs, admissions, career services, and finance is also covered.
+Lecture Hours: 40.
+Lab Hours: 0.